-International child custody disputes are complicated due to the intersection of the family laws from multiple countries.
-When contested child custody claims are in courts from countries that are signatories to The Hague Convention on the Civil Aspects of Child Abduction, Convention procedures dictate the resolution of the international child custody dispute.
+International child custody disputes are complicated due to the intersection of family laws from multiple countries.
+When contested child custody claims are in courts from countries that are signatories to The Hague Convention on the Civil Aspects of Child Abduction.
+Convention procedures dictate the resolution of the international child custody dispute.
 The Hague Convention is an international agreement created with the goal of returning children who were wrongfully removed from any of the signatory states.
-The agreement was originally promulgated in 1980, and has steadily been gaining signatories since then.
+The agreement was originally promulgated in 1980 and has steadily been gaining signatories since then.
 To date, 96 nations are members to the convention, including all of North America and most of Europe.
 The Hague Convention is not substantive custody law, meaning custody rights of parents will not be resolved under the Convention.
 Rather, it is a procedural device used to ensure that custody issues are heard in the appropriate court.
 Where countries are not signatories to the Hague Convention, other procedures must be used to resolve the matter, including intervention by the United States State Department and use of the Uniform Child Custody Jurisdiction Enforcement Act.

-In simple terms, under the Hague Convention, the removal of child is considered improper if it breaches the custody right of anyone based on the laws of the nation from which the child was a habitual resident prior to their removal.
+In simple terms, under the Hague Convention, the removal of a child is considered improper if it breaches the custody right of anyone based on the laws of the nation from which the child was a habitual resident prior to their removal.
 In the case of two parents with equal custody rights over a child, the consent of both parents is generally necessary in order for a child to be removed.
 When a dispute arises concerning custody of a child between countries that are signatories of the Hague Convention, the courts of the country to which the child was brought are charged with expeditiously returning the child, if they find the return to be appropriate.
-Under the Hague Convention the return proceedings are expected to last no longer than six weeks.
+Under the Hague Convention, the return proceedings are expected to last no longer than six weeks.